ZarKyo/CyberDefenders-WU/mrrobot.md

 strings -e l output/3048.dmp | grep -i crownjewlez.rar -A10 -B10
 ```

-**Réponse : 3**
+**Answer : 3**

-#### 20 - The attacker appears to have created a scheduled task on Gideon's machine.
+### 20 - The attacker appears to have created a scheduled task on Gideon's machine.
 What is the name of the file associated with the scheduled task?

-On liste les scheduled tasks
+We list the scheduled tasks

 ```
 cat filescan.txt | grep -i “System32\\\tasks\\\\”
 ```

-Une des taches semblent suspectes : **At1**
+One of the spots looks suspicious: **At1**

-On la dump et on cat le fichier.
+We dump it and cat the file.

-**Réponse : 1.dat**
+**Answer : 1.bat**

-#### 22 - Machine:POS / What is the malware CNC's server?
+### 22 - Machine:POS / What is the malware CNC's server?

-On regarde les connexions de la machine ers l'extérieur :
+We look at the connections of the machine to the outside :

 ```
 vol.py -f POS-01-c4e8f786.vmss --profile=Win7SP1x86_23418 netscan
 ```

-**Réponse : 54.84.237.92**
+**Answer : 54.84.237.92**

-#### 23 - What is the common name of the malware used to infect the POS system?
+### 23 - What is the common name of the malware used to infect the POS system?

-On utilise le plugin `malfind` de volatility pour voir si il trouve quelque chose :
+We use the volatility plugin `malfind` to see if it finds anything :

 ```
 vol.py -f POS-01-c4e8f786.vmss --profile=Win7SP1x86_23418 malfind -p 3208 -D output/